 Grocery stores could offer exclusive recipes based on shopping patterns.
 Clothing retailers could offer a personal in-store consultation.
 Restaurants could offer a “members only” themed night.
 The possibilities are endless — you just need to find an experience that your members would value and that aligns well with your brand.

 You have an audience on social, so why not promote your loyalty program?
 Post codewords that members can redeem for extra points to create a habit of checking your brand’s social pages every day.

 Since consumers will then need to log into your loyalty program to redeem their codewords, they’ll also end up engaging with your program every day.
 The trick is to use other features within your loyalty program, like personalized offers and coupons, to get them to further engage with the program once they’ve logged in.

-For even more impact, create codewords that “reveal” a special offer as well as rewarding points.
-The desire to know what the offer is gives members an extra incentive to redeem your code -- and can prompt them to use the coupon if they like what the product is.
+For a even more impact, create codewords that “reveal” a special offer as well as rewarding points.
+The desire to know what the offer is gives members an extra incentive to redeem your code — and can prompt them to use the coupon if they like what the product is.

 Just make sure your offer is valuable and something that non-members wouldn’t have access to.
-For example, a coupon for a product that rarely goes on sale.
+For example, a coupon for a product that rarely goes on sale or a bigger discount.

 4. Create Daily Featured Products

 Along the same lines as a “mystery offer,” daily featured products can be a great way to prompt repetitive engagement with your loyalty program — especially if you personalize them.